actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

 ## 1 - Inspect the repository

 This repository contains a [React](https://reactjs.org/)-based application built with [Vite](https://vitejs.dev/).
-We aim to automate its testing and building in this segment of the workshop.
+We aim to automate its testing and building in this lab.

 Feel free to explore the files if you're curious about the app's operation (though it's not strictly necessary for understanding the remainder of the workshop).